dldlowndes/LD_Pharppy/README.md

 - Histogram will appear, the plot can be dragged around and variously controlled in the right click menu.
 - Last histogram acquired will persist in the graph when start/stop is pressed.
 - Last histogram can be saved to file for offline analysis.

+# TODOs
+- Get crosshairs for reading exact data values from the histograms.
+- Set up a two click system like in the official software for reading deltas from the graph.
+- Estimate FWHM
+- Optional curve fitting to the histogram
+- General QOL upgrades to the GUI, proper scaling of the window etc (at the moment I think it only works on 1920x1080 screens)